 What are assets?

 Assets are resources (tangible and intangible) that your business owns, and that can provide you with future economic benefit.
 They add value to your business, they can help you meet your commitments and increase your equity.
-See more on different types of business assets.

 What are liabilities?